peteroupc/peteroupc.github.io/colorgen.md

 The **red-green-blue (RGB) color model** is the most commonly seen color model in mainstream computer programming.

-The RGB model is ideally based on the intensity that red, green, and blue dots of light should have in order to reproduce certain colors on electronic displays.<sup>[(8)](#Note8)</sup> The RGB model is a cube with one vertex set to black, the opposite vertex set to white, and the remaining vertices set to red, green, blue, cyan, yellow, and magenta.
+The RGB model is ideally based on the intensity that "red", "green", and "blue" dots of light should have in order to reproduce certain colors on electronic displays.<sup>[(8)](#Note8)</sup> The RGB model is a cube with one vertex set to "black", the opposite vertex set to "white", and the remaining vertices set to "red", "green", "blue", "cyan", "yellow", and "magenta".

 **RGB color spaces** generally differ in their red, green, blue, and white points<sup>[(9)](#Note9)</sup> as well as in their [_color component transfer functions_](#Linear_RGB_and_Companded_RGB).

 **RGB colors.** An RGB color consists of three components in the following order: `red`, `green`, `blue`; and each component is 0 or greater and 1 or less.
 (In this document, this format is called the  **0-1 format** and all RGB colors are in this format unless noted otherwise.)

 **RGBA colors.** Some RGB colors also contain a fourth component, called the _alpha component_, which is 0 greater and 1 or less (from fully transparent to fully opaque).
 Such RGB colors are called _RGBA colors_ in this document.
 RGB colors without an alpha component are generally considered to be fully opaque (and to have an implicit alpha component of 1).

-> **Note:** An RGB color&mdash;
-> - is white, black, or a shade of gray (_achromatic_) if it has equal red, green, and blue components, and
-> - is a ["Web safe" color](http://en.wikipedia.org/wiki/Web_colors) if its red, green, and blue components are each a multiple of 0.2.
->
-> An [_image color list_](#Notation_and_Definitions) is achromatic or "Web safe" if all its colors are achromatic or "Web safe", respectively.

 <a id=RGB_Integer_Formats></a>
 ### RGB Integer Formats